Lucas-C/dotfiles_and_notes/misc/Software_Engineering/SoftwareDevelopmentBestPractices.md

 + use a JSON Schema for validation ! : [How API schemas help you make web sites fast]
 + similarly for protocols: IDL, Interface Description Language.
 E.g. ApacheThrift, Protocol Buffers, SWIG, DTD/XSD for XML...
 + WSDL = Web Service Description Language (in xml, often used with SOAP)
-+ representation for RESTful APIs: Swagger==OpenAPI / API Blueprint / APIDOC
-cf. https://apiary.io -> online APi editor with persistance on GitHub + auto-generated doc & server mocks + auto integration testing with [dredd](https://github.com/apiaryio/dredd) (NodeJS) + has a free plan https://github.com/Tufin/oasdiff : diff tool for OpenAPI Specification 3  (Go / binary)
 + alternative to REST: [JSON RPC](http://www.jsonrpc.org/specification) cf. [Understanding RPC Vs REST For HTTP APIs]!
   > REST brings some constraints, e.g. your API must be stateless (no session persistance)
   > RPC-based APIs are great for actions [while] REST-based APIs are great for modeling your domain

++ representation for RESTful APIs: Swagger==OpenAPI / API Blueprint / APIDOC
+cf. https://apiary.io -> online APi editor with persistance on GitHub + auto-generated doc & server mocks + auto integration testing with [dredd](https://github.com/apiaryio/dredd) (NodeJS) + has a free plan
+[oasdiff](https://www.oasdiff.com/) is an OpenAPI Specification Diff Tool which can be used as a command-line utility (or Go package) to compare two versions of OpenAPI specifications (OAS) and identify the differences or changes between them

 Handling **deprecation**:
 - full API version change + `Sunset` or `Warning: 299 - "Deprecated API"` HTTP header